How to determine your caregiver rate

-Determine the Caregiver Rate in your local area and charge accordingly based on what you have to offer.
+Here are some ideas that will help figure out the caregiver rate in your local area, and what to charge based on what you have to offer.

 Determine Your Caregiver Rate